-Daniel recently contributed to a recent feature on the DJ/Producer Gabriel Belmudes by photographing Gabriel on a rainy day in Toronto.
+Daniel Phillips recently contributed to a feature on the DJ/Producer Gabriel Belmudes by photographing Gabriel on a rainy day in Toronto.
 Daniel’s ability to connect quickly with his subjects evokes a particular mood that appears both playful and natural and seems to have a theatrical element to it.
 Many of his portraits have a subtle melodrama about them, and the use of natural and artificial light gives his work many wonderful feelings.

 I spoke with Daniel about his work and chose a few of my favorite photos from his collection.
 I hope you enjoy the photo selection and the opportunity to climb into the mind of this budding photographer from Toronto.